deleonab/launch-webpage-on-ec2/README.md

 #### Copy the command to connect to your EC2 instance via SSH
 ![ec2](./images/ec2-8.png)

 ####  Navigate to the directory on you local machine where your private key is located and run the command ssh -i /path/to/your/keypair.pem ubuntu@your_ec2_public_ip

 ![ec2](./images/ec2-9.png)

+Now we have successfully logged into our instance

 ![ec2](./images/ec2-10.png)